-Skills
+Teaching methods:

+Skills, Presentation(s)

+Assessment methods:

 Attendance, Final paper

+Keywords:

-malingering, SVT, faking good, fantasy proneness
+malingering, SVT, faking good, faking bad, fantasy proneness

+Faculty of Psychology and Neuroscience

 Criminal Law

 Since forensic psychology is the application of the science and profession of psychology to questions and issues relating to criminal law and the criminal justice system, it stands to reason that a course in criminal law forms a substantial part of this Master program.
 The content of this course is therefore largely based on the idea that students in forensic psychology must have a general as well as a forensic specific knowledge of the principles and concepts of criminal law.